noheton/shepard/README.md

 - [Docker](https://docs.docker.com/engine/) and [Docker Compose](https://docs.docker.com/compose/) are installed.
 - A reverse proxy (e.g. [nginx](https://www.nginx.com/)) is installed.
 - You have SSL certificates and DNS entries (both with and without wildcard respectively) for your host.
-- There is an OpenID Connect identity provider.
-[Keycloak](https://www.keycloak.org/) is recommended, but not necessary.
+- There is an OpenID Connect identity provider that uses [JSON web tokens](https://jwt.io/) as access tokens.
+[Keycloak](https://www.keycloak.org/) is recommended, but not required.

 ## System requirements